albert-einshutoin/laravel_pf/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>

 # Basement of BBS
-I made this for making myself understand more abbout Laravel, using no copy right templetes web form.
+I made this for making myself understand more about Laravel, using no copy right templetes web form.
-You can use this for your studying for basement of your services.
+You can use this for your studying for basement of your services if you want.

 ## Overview
-For the purpose of studying the functionality, I created muti-login BBS.
+For the purpose of studying laravel functionality, I created muti-login BBS.
 Administrator is the only one user who can delete users.
 Deployed on sakura VPS. (refer to the following Test web part)